Hylaeus relegatus

 Hylaeus relegatus is a bee species in the family Colletidae.
 It is endemic to New Zealand and was first described by Frederick Smith.
 It is the largest and most common species of this genus in that country.
 H. relegatus can be found throughout the three main islands of New Zealand and visits the flowers of a wide variety of plant species, both native and introduced.
 Although widespread, this species is not abundant at any one particular location.
 It has been hypothesised that human made nest sites can be used to increase its numbers.

 Taxonomy

 This species was first described by Frederick Smith in 1876 under the name Prosopis relegatus.
 Smith used a specimen collected in the Canterbury region by Charles Marcus Wakefield, a land surveyor and nephew of Edward Gibbon Wakefield.
 The male type specimen used by Smith is held at the Natural History Museum, London.

 Description

 Smith originally described the species as follows:

-The females of this species are between 6.5–9.1 mm in length and are black faced with yellow markings on the area extending along the sides of the face parallel to the eye.
+The females of this species are between 6.5 and 9.1 mm in length and are black faced with yellow markings on the area extending along the sides of the face parallel to the eye.
 The female of this species can be variable in its facial colouration with females on the Three Kings Islands lacking the yellow markings.
-The male of the species is between 5.7–7.7 mm in length with the face, apart from black lower margin, entirely yellow.
+The male of the species is between 5.7 and 7.7 mm in length with the face, apart from black lower margin, entirely yellow.